Meet the Doctors

 Dr. Owens is a member of the Pennsylvania Optometric, the American Optometric Association, a Fellow of the American Academy of Optometry and is Board Certified with the American Board of Optometry.
 Some of his more interesting clinical rotations have included working in the Infant Research Labs at M.I.T., vision research in the Dept. of Ophthalmology at the University of Florida and, during a sabbatical leave in 1994, Dr. Owens served as a clinical supervisor at the College of Optometry, University of Auckland, New Zealand.

 Dr. Owens has received numerous professional awards which have included: Sigma Xi Honorary Research Society (1986), George Gottschalk, Jr. Memorial Award (POA, 2004), Optometrist of the Year Award (LCOS, 2010) and The Merit Award (POA, 2014).
-In 2018 Dr. Owens was honored as the Pennsylvania Optometric Association's Optometrics of the Year.
+In 2018 Dr. Owens was honored as the Pennsylvania Optometric Association's Optometrist of the Year.
+He also currently serves on the Salus University Alumni Board, serving as the Board's President starting in 2022.

-His community service has included serving as an InfantSee provider for ten years, chairing the founding board of Bridge of Hope, Lebanon (for which he was given The Appreciation Award ) and serving on The Historic Poole Forge board since 2010, serving as its chair since 2012.
+His community service has included serving as an InfantSee provider for ten years, chairing the founding board of Bridge of Hope, Lebanon (for which he was given The Appreciation Award ) and served on The Historic Poole Forge board from 2010-2019, serving as its chair from 2012-2018.

 Daniel M. Strybos, OD

-Dr. Strybos has been in private practice since 2012.
+Dr. Strybos has been in private practice since 2011.
 He is a Lancaster County native and is a graduate of Hempfield High School.
 He completed his undergraduate degree at Millersville University, receiving a Bachelor of Science in Biology.
-Dr. Strybos received his doctorate with clinical honors from Pennsylvania College of Optometry in Philadelphia, where he trained in primary care, pediatrics, emergent care, and ocular therapeutics, as well as in fitting specialty contact lenses and managing ocular disease.
+Dr. Strybos received his doctorate with clinical honors from Pennsylvania College of Optometry in Philadelphia, where he trained in primary care, pediatrics, emergent care, and ocular therapeutics, as well as in fitting specialty contact lenses, including scleral lenses, and managing ocular disease.
 His training also included externships in Philadelphia, PA, New Holland, PA, Ft.
 Lauderdale, FL, and Newington, CT.

 Professionally, Dr. Strybos is a member of the American Optometric Association, the Pennsylvania Optometric Association, and is a past president of the Lancaster County Optometric Society, now serving as the Treasurer of the LCOS.
 He was honored as the Young Optometrist of the year for Lancaster County in 2017.

 Dr. Strybos is married to a former classmate and fellow optometrist, Sarah.
-They live in Manheim Township with their daughter Ellie, and a cat, Oliver.
+They live in Manheim Township with their daughters Ellie and Jocelyn.
 Dr. Strybos enjoys playing and listening to all kinds of music, craft beer and homebrewing, and is an avid ice hockey fan.